HNLMS Poolster (1939)

 Once completed in 1939, she was commissioned into the Royal Netherlands Navy as a seaplane tender and salvage ship.
 During the Second World War she would also serve as a submarine tender if the opportunity arose.

 Service history

 Poolster served throughout the Second World War.
 Initially in Dutch service until her scuttling in March 1942 as she was unable to escape after the fall of Java.
-She was raised by Japanese forces in 1943 and continued service there as a salvage ship until sunk by aircraft from in 1945.
+She was raised by Japanese forces in September 1943 and continued service there as a salvage ship until sunk by USAAF bombers in April 1945.